 - Innovative design and research methods

-- Proficiency in programing languages such as GitHub, SAS, Python, and Shiny by Rstudio
+- Proficiency in programing languages like R and Python

 - Association mining and cluster analysis